 Another thing is that if your own medical insurance does not cover the cost of obtaining a service dog, once you have one, you can protect your investment with an insurance policy for the dog.
 The pet insurance institutions have different plans to suit your needs.
 Benefits from having service dog insurance covers from catering a regular vet consultation, to include laboratory tests, medications and supplements and emergency care programs.
 Because of this, your service dog can continue to work by your side for as long as possible.

 There are a variety of pet insurance plans and service dog insurance coverage that may be an option for you.
 All of them work much like the plans you might get for yourself.
 Like insurance policy plans in humans, they also have policies and premiums.
 Pet insurance plans also limit how much or what they will cover.

 However, there are not any special insurance plans just for service dogs.
 Thus, there are medical plans giving flexible payment options offered by employers.
-This usually allow their employees to make use of the non-taxable penny in payment of the medical bills of the dog.
-Moreover, the dog’s condition must be supported by a document.
+This usually allow their employees to make use of the non-taxable earnings in payment of the medical bills of the dog.
+Moreover, the dog’s condition must be supported by documentation.
 Also, the dog has specific training to do tasks or assist the owner with tasks they cannot do themselves.
 On the other hand, these flexible spending plans do not cover any type of emotional support dog.

-There is state and federal medical coverage via Medicare and/or Medicaid that meets many of the ongoing healthcare needs of your dog.
+There is state and federal medical coverage via Medicare and/or Medicaid that meets many of the ongoing healthcare needs of your service dog.
 However, none of these programs covers the cost of a service dog insurance coverage.
 In fact, there is no health insurance, even from private companies, that covers service animal expenses.